Duxter7/GA-English-Notes/IT English 13 (B2+).md

 It helps us ... how we improve

 Can you tell me where the stations is?
-Can you tell me where the stations is
+Can you tell me where is the station?